 We and our collaborators at the National Cancer Institute (NCI) will evaluate entinostat in a pivotal Phase 3 clinical trial in hormone receptor positive locally advanced or metastatic breast cancer, which we refer to as advanced breast cancer.
-The Phase 3 clinical trial will be conducted by the ECOG-ACRIN Cancer Research Group under sponsorship and funding support from the NCI.
+The Eastern Cooperative Oncology Group – American College of Radiology Imaging Network Cancer Research Group, is conducting the Phase 3 clinical trial under sponsorship and funding support from the NCI.
 We are supporting the Phase 3 clinical trial under a Cooperative Research and Development Agreement with the NCI and a separate agreement with the ECOG-ACRIN Cancer Research Group.
 The protocol for the Phase 3 clinical trial was reviewed and agreed upon by the FDA under a Special Protocol Assessment agreement with the NCI in January 2014.
-The ECOG-ACRIN Cancer Research Group activated the trial in March 2014 and we expect patient enrollment to begin in the second quarter of 2014.
+ECOG-ACRIN Cancer Research Group activated the trial in March 2014 with PFD data expected in mid-2017.

 To further enhance our breast cancer program, we intend to conduct a Phase 2 clinical trial to further study the association between a potential biomarker of entinostat activity and clinical outcome, which we identified in our previous trial.
-To date, we have efficacy and safety data for entinostat in more than 850 patients.
+To date, we have efficacy and safety data for entinostat in approximately 900 patients.